-The ECB Governing Council is also expected to continue to raise its policy rates at its next two meetings, in May and June.
-However, the same uncertainty as for the Fed weighs on the terminal rate -i.e. the peak rate in this cycle.
-Our forecasts, updated on March 21, put the deposit rate at 3.50% in June (vs. 4% in July previously).
+The ECB Governing Council is also expected to continue to raise its policy rates.
+If, for the Fed, we expect the hike in May to be the last one, for the ECB, the expected increase in May would be followed by two more, bringing the deposit rate at 3.75% in Q3.
 In the near term, government bond yields could resume rising if the ECB continues to tighten but thereafter yields should move lower, driven by a gradual decline in inflation.
 Lower US yields should also play a role in the decline of Eurozone yields.